 As an adult, the Anatolian Shepherd can range in weight from 80 to 150 pounds.
 Its average height is anywhere between 27 inches to 29 inches at the shoulder.
 Their coat comes in a variety of colors, which include pinto, white, and brindle.
 The most common color is fawn with a black mask.
 Their fur is short, with a thick undercoat that protects against colder climates.
 They are commonly thought to look a little like a wolf when it comes to their size and appearance.

 If you’re looking for a protector, both breeds have a protective tendency.
 They take protecting their family seriously and are loyal companions.
 If possible, you want to meet the parents of either breed’s puppies to get an idea of your future pup’s temperament.
-You can’t go wrong when choosing either one of these breeds.

 The Anatolian Shepherd has a reputation for being stubborn.
 A trained, well-socialized Anatolian will be a friend and guardian of the flock with its protective and possessive tendencies.
 These dogs are known for their astonishing agility and speed.
 These traits enable them to chase down a predator with great effectiveness.
+Again, they may not be the best choice around small children, especially for novice dog owners.

 These breeds require daily exercise to maintain their health and keep them from using their energy destructively.
 Neither of these breeds is high-energy, but there is the potential for weight-related health issues if they do not get sufficient exercise because of their size.
 You want to keep an eye out for weight gain with these breeds and make adjustments as necessary to keep these dogs healthy.